Townshend regrets not staying to mourn after Who stampede

 “I said, ‘If you stop them, you’re going to have more problems on the arena floor.
 You could have more people hurt for sure, and if they came back through this area, the medical teams are never going to be able to cope with what they’re doing,’” he told WCPO.
 “And if keeping my band on stage saves even one life, to me, that’s what it’s about.’”

 Lead singer Roger Daltrey visited a memorial site at a high school near Cincinnati in 2018, but the entire band has not been back.
-That will change: Townshend said they plan return to the for the first time: An announcement is planned for later Tuesday.
+That will change: Townshend said they plan to return for the first time: An announcement is planned for later Tuesday.

 Townshend says he can’t help thinking about those parents who lost their children,